 Poke Salat gets its name from the ubiquitous pokeweed which grows wild throughout the South.
-It has a reputation for being toxic, but pokeweed fans claim only the mature plants, which bear a purple coloration, are dangerous.
+It has a reputation for being toxic, but pokeweed fans, many who grow their own pokeweed, claim only the mature plants, which bear a purple coloration, are dangerous.
 The berries are poisonous even while green, so avoid those and leave them for the birds, who are oblivious to its toxins.

-Some old timers believe pokeweed eases arthritis, skin diseases, and rheumatism, so they crush it to make wine or jelly.
+Some old timers believe pokeweed eases arthritis, skin diseases, and rheumatism, so they crush it to make wine, jelly, or a pokeweed tincture.
 Others prefer to eat it as they would any other green — parboiled, drained, and fried in butter or bacon drippings.
 But most doctors say the weed has no positive health benefits.

 Immature pokeweed allegedly contains no poisons, but it still doesn’t hurt to leave your poke salat cravings in the hands of professionals, and be especially careful with it around children and animals.